 FORT LUPTON, Colo.
-(KKTV) - A Colorado police officer has made enormous strides in his recovery since being shot in the line of duty one week ago.
+(KKTV) - A Colorado police officer has made enormous strides in his recovery since being shot in the line of duty earlier this month.

 The 19th Judicial Critical Incident Response Team provided an update on Pelton two days later, stating he remained in critical condition after being shot in the face.

-Before his discharge from the ICU, family and friends said Pelton has made amazing progress, including walking and talking.
-They added that he will undergo jaw surgery Monday, and while loved ones say the family still has a long road ahead, they are hopeful with the direction he is moving.
+Before his discharge from the ICU, family and friends said Pelton made amazing progress, including walking and talking.

 The suspect, identified as 19-year-old Matthew Cotter, also remains in the hospital.